• Skip to primary navigation

 Look at demographics (location, age, gender, income, religion, ethnicity, education level, marital status, the number of children) to find your buyer personas and their favourite mediums.

 Ask questions like: What do they like or dislike?
 What motivates them?
 Are they career oriented?
 (HubSpot is doing an excellent job attracting these kinds of followers).
 Are they the trend followers?
 Are they sociable followers?
 (Example: Buzzfeed is doing a great job in attracting sociable and trend followers).
 Are they attention seekers? (this type would do anything for likes).
-For help in discovering your audience, you can use tools like Mention, to monitor keywords related to your business.
+For help in discovering your audience, you can use social listening tools to monitor keywords related to your business.

 You don’t have to be on all social media channels, just the ones that best help you accomplish your goals.
 Because even though setting up a profile won’t cost you anything, managing it will cost you time!
 Facebook and Twitter are great mediums for B2C (business to customer) type interactions.